-The big megayachts at Feadship Feadship just keep getting bigger.
-The confidential Project 1007 is among the latest.
+The big megayachts just keep getting bigger.
+The confidential Feadship Project 1007 is among the latest.
 She’s on the order books of the Royal de Vries shipyard.
-She made her first moves to her completion shed this month, which brought her out into the public eye for the first time.
+She made her first moves to her completion shed this month.
+That brought her out into the public eye for the first time.

-But, it’s another project, from another shipyard, that Project 1007 echoes stylistically.
+But, it’s another project, from another shipyard, that this new yacht echoes stylistically.
 She’s the 312-foot Palladium, built by Blohm+Voss in 2010.
 The similarities come in the eye-catching arch around amidships.

-From Ijmuiden, Project 1007 headed to Royal de Vries’ facility in Makkum, a northeast journey.
+From Ijmuiden, she headed to Royal de Vries’ facility in Makkum, a northeast journey.
 She should remain there through next year for interior fit-out, painting, and more prior to launch.